ayushkumarshah/ayushkumarshah.github.io/content/articles/web-pelican-pt3-hosting.md

-Title: Web development using Pelican and Travis-CI - Part 3: Hosting your website to GitHub Pages and custom domain
+Title: Part 3: Hosting your website to GitHub Pages and custom domain
 Date: 2020-03-28 22:30
 Modified: 2020-05-10 00:38
-Category: Web development and hosting
+Category: Pelican for website creation
-Slug: web-develop-pt3-github-pages
+Slug: web-pelican-pt3-hosting
 Summary: Learn to host your website in github pages or custom domain for free.
 Tags: pelican, python, github-pages
 Authors: Ayush Kumar Shah